tiffanyb/tiffanyb.github.io/courses/cse591/policy.md

 All of us benefit from support during times of struggle.
 You are not alone.
 There are many helpful resources available on campus and an important part of the college experience is learning how to ask for help.
 Asking for support sooner rather than later is often helpful.

 If you or anyone you know experiences any academic stress, difficult life events, or feelings like anxiety or depression, we strongly encourage you to seek support.
-Counseling and Psychological Services (CaPS) is here to help: call 412-268-2922 and visit their [website](http://www.cmu.edu/counseling/).
+[ASU Counseling Services](https://eoss.asu.edu/counseling) offers help 24/7.
 Consider reaching out to a friend, faculty or family member you trust for help getting connected to the support that can help.

 If you have questions about this or your coursework, please let us know.